123andy/redcap-docker-compose/rdc/documentation/README.md

 You can access adminer at http://localhost/debug/adminer.php.

 The first time you use adminer, you will have to connect.
-Server = `db`, Username, Password, and Database are all specified in your `.env` file.
+Server = `db` (this is the name inside the redcap-docker network as defined in the `docker-compose.yml` file), Username, Password, and Database are all specified in your `.env` file.

 If you are using an older install of redcap-docker-compose, you may have to copy over the debug folder from /rdc/redcap-overrides/web/webroot/ to your local webroot at /www/.